rdkcentral/firebolt/apis/next/core/Device/index.md

 ### distributor

-Get the distributor ID for this device
+Get the name of the entity which is distributing the current device.
+There can be multiple distributors which distribute the same device model.

 To get the value of `distributor` call the method like this: